 In a research study, the researcher is responsible for ensuring the safety of his respondents.
 He must protect the respondents from any negative effects or any physical or mental harm during the research process.
 It is the ethical responsibility of the researcher to seriously and honestly evaluate the negative effects that may occur from participation in the research activities designed by him.
 He must be able to gauge the potential of harm occurring and truthfully inform his respondents of the risks they may encounter even though they may decide to withdraw from the study.

-Hence, when the research involves human participants, the author should ensure that the reserach has been carried out in accordance with the code of ethics for research involving humans.
-Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human participants.
+Hence, when the research involves human participants, the author should ensure that the research has been carried out in accordance with the code of ethics for research involving humans.
+The authors should include a statement in the manuscript that informed consent was obtained for experimentation with human participants.

-Authors must disclose any financial and personal relationships with other people or organizations that could biasly influence their research.
+Authors must disclose any financial and personal relationships with other people or organizations that could biasedly influence their research.

 Authors must disclose a summary declaration of interest statement for potential conflicts of interest including employment, consultancies, ownership, paid expert testimony, patent applications/registrations, grants or other funding.

 The corresponding author must write a statement of Declaration of Interest in the Title Page to the editor, which is part of the journal's official records.
 The statement of declarations of interests either yes or no personal/organisational interest.

 A manuscript submitted to the journal must be original where it has not been published previously, and it is not under consideration for publication elsewhere, that its publication is approved by all authors.